 Another important point that Simin Nikbin Meydani, the scientist who presented the vitamin E data, recommends taking note of is that only the elderly benefited from the vitamin E supplementation.
 She is also quick to point out that vitamin E deficiency in the general public is rare.
 However, but vitamin E deficiency is increased in populations with fat malabsorption, which would include people with Crohn’s disease, cystic fibrosis or chronic diarrhea.
 To complete this circle of thought…those who do have a vitamin E deficiency have impaired immune function.

 The National Institute of Health states that “evidence to date is insufficient to support taking vitamin E to prevent cancer.
 In fact, daily use of large-dose vitamin E supplements (400 IU) may increase the risk of prostate cancer.”

-If you suspect you are deficient in vitamin E, consult with your physician.
-You may consider taking 200 IU per day (the amount shown to have the best immune system response).
-This is equivalent to 134 mg of vitamin E in it’s natural form.
-In addition, everyone should include food sources of vitamin E in your diet every day.
+Most importantly though, everyone should include food sources of vitamin E in your diet every day.
 You should aim for 15 mg per day, which is the Recommended Dietary Allowance (RDA) for adults.
 This chart from the National Institute of Health shows you some of the dietary sources of vitamin E.